 - Spread the liquid out into glass baking trays

-- The dehydrated residue is then scraped up,
+- The dry residue is then scraped,

 - powdered in a nut grinder, and stored in pint jars.